toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

                ->return = uniqid()
    ;

-   // we redefines the behavior of all methods
+   // we redefines the behaviour of all methods
    $this
        ->calling($mock)
            ->methods()